GentillePlume/Lisa-Camille/README.md

 - [x] Add the navbar in presentation.html ✔️
 - [x] When the navigation bar is scrolled, decrease its background opacity of -5% ✔️
 - [x] Make a correction on the 'p' size ✔️
-- [ ] Fix the logo size to the navbar size ❌
-- [ ] Add an icon animation for each menu hovered ❌
-- [ ] Link menu to section with a smooth scroll  ❌
+- [ ] Link menu to section with a smooth scroll ⌛️

 ## HEADER
 - [x] Basic HTML skeleton ✔️